 Spend time in the company of Self Propelled Enterprises’ Director Alan Vogt, and you just naturally start to itch to get out on a single track.
 This man has mountain biking and trail building in his genetic code, and it is infectious.

-Ahead of the revered Kowalski Classic (details below – get in fast!), we caught up with Alan to find out more about the event, his years as a trail builder, and why mountain biking will forever be part of his being.
+Ahead of the revered Kowalski Classic, we caught up with Alan to find out more about the event, his years as a trail builder, and why mountain biking will forever be part of his being.

 “Mountain biking engages my inner kid.
 I’ve never gone for a ride and not come back with a big grin on my face.”